The NAB furthers its mission and accomplishes its goal’s through a variety of programs and services.

 Academic Accreditation Program

 The NAB Academic Accreditation Program establishes criteria for undergraduate and graduate degree programs in long term care administration.
 College and university programs granted academic accreditation benefit from the NAB seal of approval which is widely recognized by state boards and agencies.
 Graduates of NAB-accredited programs are recognized by potential employers and licensing bodies as having met rigorous standards based on the NAB core competencies.
+As of 2018, all new applicants for NAB academic accreditation must teach towards the standards of the HSE; all currently accredited schools must adjust their programs' curricula to teach for the HSE by December 31, 2021.

 NAB is the nation’s leading authority on licensing, credentialing, and regulating administrators of organizations along the continuum of long term care.